openmultiplayer/web/docs/scripting/callbacks/OnPlayerTakeDamage.md

 GetPlayerHealth and GetPlayerArmour will return the old amounts of the player before this callback.
 Always check if issuerid is valid before using it as an array index.

 :::

+## Related Callbacks

+The following callbacks might be useful, as they're related to this callback in one way or another.

+- [OnPlayerGiveDamage](OnPlayerGiveDamage): This callback is called when a player gives damage.
+- [OnPlayerWeaponShot](OnPlayerWeaponShot): This callback is called when a player fires a weapon.